SHTOOLS/SHTOOLS/src/fdoc/shmtvaropt.md

 # SHMTVarOpt

-Calculate the minimum variance and corresponding optimal weights of a localized multitaper spectral estimate.
+Calculate the theoretical minimum variance of a localized multitaper spectral estimate and the corresponding optimal weights to apply to each localized spectrum.

 # Usage